Get a Free Trial

 Developer approaches are always changing: long ago, we had Waterfall, then it was Agile, and now it's DevOps.
 DevOps is how modern developers are building great products.
 The new methods of Continuous Integration, Continuous Delivery (CI/CD), and Continuous Deployment have come with the rise of DevOps.
 Conventional software development and delivery methods are rapidly becoming obsolete as deployment frequency increases.

 Before DevOps, most companies would deploy/ship software in monthly, quarterly, bi-annual, or even annual releases (also know as the Agile days).
 In the DevOps era, weekly, daily, and even multiple daily deployments are the norm.
 With SaaS taking over the development world, you can easily update applications on the fly without forcing customers to download new components.
 If your CI/CD pipeline is working right, they shouldn’t even realize an update has happened.

 Development teams have adapted to the shortened delivery cycles by embracing automation across their software delivery pipeline.
 Most teams have automated processes to check in code and deploy to new environments.
-These adaptations have birthed the CI/CD process and have been coupled with a focus on automating the testing process, which we cover in this article on unit testing.
-Today, we’ll cover what CI/CD is and how modern software companies are using CI/CD tools to automate the process of shipping new code.
+These adaptations have birthed the CI/CD process and have been coupled with a focus on automating the testing process, including unit testing.

 Continuous integration (CI) focuses on blending the software work products of individual developers together into a repository.
 This can be done several times a day, with the primary purpose being to enable early detection of integration bugs while also allowing for tighter cohesion and more development collaboration.

 The aim of continuous delivery (CD) is to minimize the friction points that are inherent in the deployment or release processes.
 Typically, a team's implementation involves automating each of the steps for build deployments so that a safe code release can be done at any moment in time.